Antibiotics: Some of the Inherent Risks

 This drug was first used in 1940 and was one of the greatest medical advances.
-However, overusing antibiotics can create resistant bacteria in the body.
+However, overusing an antibiotic can create resistant bacteria in the body.

 Another important factor to keep in mind regarding this type of medicine is the side effects it produces.
-For example, if children take antibiotics, they’re exposed to possible side effects, such as stomach pain and diarrhea.
+For example, if children take an antibiotic, they’re exposed to possible side effects, such as stomach pain and diarrhea.
 They may also be allergic to this drug.

 Viruses versus bacteria